modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 return array_merge($fields, $newFields);
 ```

+If you would like to insert fields at specific locations, instead of appending them at the end, you can use PHP's `array_shift` functions to shuffle things around.
+[An example of this can be found in the RandomlyPricedProduct sample](https://github.com/modmore/Commerce_RandomlyPricedProduct/blob/master/core/components/commerce_randomlypricedproduct/model/commerce_randomlypricedproduct/randomlypricedproduct.class.php#L68).

 ## Adding Products

-All the fields are now added to your product; now you need to enable your module in the Commerce dashboard => configuration => Modules.
+All the fields are now added to your product; next you need to enable your module in the Commerce dashboard => configuration => Modules.
 Look for your module in the list and click it to enable it in test in the modal that appears.

 Your extended product will now appear when adding products under the "Type" dropdown in the product form.
 Since we added a new tab, the new shirt size and shirt color fields will be in the shirt tab you created above.